seenae/abuseio-docker/README.md

-# abuseio-docker
+# abuse-docker
-Standalone docker image for AbuseIO on NGINX with MySQL, fetchmail and procmail
+Standalone image for [AbuseIO](http://abuse.io) running on NGINX with MySQL, fetchmail and procmail

-### building the image
+### to build

     # docker build -t abuseio:latest .

-### running the container
+### to run

     # docker run -d -p 8000:8000 -p 3306:3306 -v <host_config_dir>:/config abuseio:latest

 and connect your browser to [http://localhost:8000/](http://localhost:8000/)

-### config the container
+### configuration
-Fetchmail `fetchmailrc` and AbuseIO environment settings `abuseio.env` can be editted in the `/config` directory on the container or in the directory on the host that is bound to it.
-These contain, for example, incoming `fetchmailrc` and outgoing `abuseio.env` mail settings.
-The `/config` also contains the AbuseIO config directory, here you can edit advanced settings e.g. parser and collector settings.
+During the first boot of the container, AbuseIO will create an admin account and setup a default AbuseIO instance.
+The credentials, for the admin account, will be shown during this setup.

+The  `/config`  volume,  contains the basic settings for AbuseIO, most of them are set to default values.

+Mail settings can be set in `fetchmailrc` \( incoming \) and `abuseio.env` \( outgoing \)  for more information about these file see the links below.
+When you edit fetchmailrc, don't delete or alter the last line.

+    mda "/usr/bin/procmail -m /etc/procmailrc"

+This line ensures that the mails are delivered to AbuseIO.

+Others setting for  e.g. parsers, collectors and  find-contact modules can be found in the `/config/abuseio` directory.

  - [AbuseIO environment settings](https://docs.abuse.io/en/latest/installation/#environment-settings)
  - [AbuseIO main configuration](https://docs.abuse.io/en/latest/configuration_main/)
  - [Gmail POP3 with fetchmail](https://www.axllent.org/docs/view/gmail-pop3-with-fetchmail/)
  - [Using Fetchmail to Retrieve Email](https://www.linode.com/docs/email/clients/using-fetchmail-to-retrieve-email)

-When you edit fetchmailrc, don't delete or alter the last line.

-    mda "/usr/bin/procmail -m /etc/procmailrc"

-This line ensures that the mails are delivered to AbuseIO.

 ### ports
 NGINX is accessible on container port 8000 and MySQL is accessible on port 3306.
 These ports can be published